npg70/galbreath-old/sources/list-of-inhabitants-upon-the-duke-of-argylls-property-in-kintyre-1792.md

 ## Page 96

+TODO

 Burgh of Campbeltown, 31 Back Street

-Mary Galbreath, age 26 is listed but families and children are listed out of order.
+Mary Galbreath, age 26 is listed but families and children are out of order.
 Will take some work to see if she is associated with anyone or just a tenant/servant.

 ## Page 111